 - Update Your Washer.
 While older machines use around 40 gallons of water for every load, current ones utilize just 23 gallons for each load.

 The EPA reports that American households consume roughly 29 billion gallons of water every day.
-Typically, about 30% of that – 9 billion gallons – is used outside for purposes like watering yards and gardens, washing vehicles, and filling pools.
-In any case, in the mid year or in dry climates, families use as much as 70% of their water outside.
-So throughout the late spring months, saving water outside can make a considerably greater mark in your water bill than cutting water use indoors.
+Typically, about 30% of that – 9 billion gallons – is used outside for watering yards and gardens, washing vehicles, and filling pools.
+In any case, in mid-year or dry climates, families use as much as 70% of their water outside.
+So, saving water outside can make a considerably greater mark on your water bill than cutting water use indoors throughout the late spring months.

 Watering the Lawn

 - Adjust for the Weather.
 In a hot, dry, or breezy climate, your yard needs more water, while in the cooler months, it needs less (or even none).
 One great general guideline is never to water when the soil is wet; hold up until it's dried out to a depth of about an inch.

 - Water in Zones.
 Since water evaporates all the more rapidly in warm, sunny areas, the bright regions of your yard need more water than the shady parts– about 30% more, as indicated by the California Urban Water Conservation Council (CUWCC).
 Set up your sprinklers in zones to help avoid wasting water.